-Further to the completion of the new Tween Bridge Wind Farm near Thorne and Moorends, energy company E.ON has committed to providing grant funding for communities close to the development.
+Since the completion of the Tween Bridge Wind Farm near Thorne and Moorends, energy company E.ON has committed to providing grant funding for communities close to the development.

-- Parts of Hatfield, Hatfield Woodhouse, Sandtoft, Fosterhouses, Stainforth, Ealand, Fishlake, Crowle & Belton and other settlements within the defined 3–mile radius of the wind farm - 20% of the fund will be directed towards these communities
+- parts of Hatfield, Hatfield Woodhouse, Sandtoft, Fosterhouses, Stainforth, Ealand, Fishlake, Crowle and Belton and other settlements within the defined 3-mile radius of the wind farm

-*Download the area map to see if your community group falls within the three mile radius
+View the area map to see if your community group falls within the three-mile radius.

-The priorities for the fund are:Projects and initiatives that, involve one or more of the following criteria:
+To apply for this fund please evidence your involvement in one or more of the following criteria:

 - Capital item(s) with a tangible and lasting benefit, including improvements to community buildings